openhwgroup/cva6/docs/03_cva6_design/MMU.rst

    <span style="font-size:18px; font-weight:bold;">Updating Shared TLB</span>

 When the Page Table Walker signals a valid update request, the shared TLB is updated by selecting an entry through the replacement policy and marking it as valid.
 This also triggers the writing of the new tag and content to the respective SRAM.
+As stated above, when the shared TLB is not used, the update from PTW goes directly to the ITLB and DTLB depending on which initiated the request, and the SRAM is not instantiated.

 .. raw:: html